As we begin this sermon, I want to turn once again to I Corinthians 4, where the apostle Paul wrote:

-The other wealth (while it is also good), is transient.
-It is non-permanent; not less lasting because it is not really part of a person's heart.
+The other wealth, while it is also good, is transient.
+It is non-permanent, not lasting, because it is not really part of a person's heart.

 There is a Spanish proverb which says, "Shrouds have no pockets."
-It's their version of, "You can't take it with you."
+It is their version of, "You can't take it with you."
 We must never allow our efforts and focus in stewardship toward mammon to eclipse that toward true riches.

-Making these choices is not easy, because life, it seems, is so demanding on a daily basis, and we live in a nation in which mammon has been elevated to dizzying heights in people's minds, and almost everyone is caught up in worshipping this false god mammon, so that it is very hard to resist being caught up in it because it is pushed so hard at us from every side.
+Making these choices is not easy, because life, it seems, is so demanding on a daily basis.
+We live in a nation in which mammon has been elevated to dizzying heights in people's minds, and almost everyone is caught up in worshipping this false god mammon, so that it is very hard to resist being caught up in it because it is pushed so hard at us from every side.
 You turn on the television, and there it is.
 You turn on the radio, and there it is.
 You go to the store, and there it is.
 "Buy this."
 "Buy that."
-"Buy-bound" at this Baal called in the Bible "mammon."
-So from every side of life it's pushed at us, and Jesus leaves us with the implication there in the parable of the Unjust Steward that it is better to be wise and poor than rich and foolish.
-So thus we are to make sure that we are bending our efforts as stewards toward developing qualities of character that are eternal everlasting values.
+Bow down at this Baal called in the Bible "mammon."
+So from every side of life it is pushed at us, and Jesus leaves us with the implication in the Parable of the Unjust Steward that it is better to be wise and poor than rich and foolish.
+Thus we are to make sure that we are bending our efforts as stewards toward developing qualities of character that are eternal, everlasting values.